Planning a trip to France and looking for the best things to do in French Riviera?

-As well, being situated in Southern France, it never actually gets TOO cold!
-During winter, this semi-arid climate region provides moderate temperatures between 10°C and 15°C (50°F – 60°F), making it a popular destination for a winter escape. !
+Not only is it situated in Southern France, but it never actually gets too cold.
+During winter, this semi-arid region provides moderate temperatures between 10°C and 15°C (50°F – 60°F), making it a popular destination for a winter escape.

-So without further ado, let’s journey to the wondrous French Riviera and learn all about the amazing things to do!
+So without further ado, let’s journey to the beautiful French Riviera and learn all about the amazing things to do!

 1) Visit The World’s Second-Smallest Country

-The country is dispersed with glamorous and striking palaces and cathedrals, but a particular one you simply have to visit is the Prince’s Palace of Monaco (Monaco-Ville).
-This is where the Prince of Monaco presently resides, and the architecture is worth admiring.
+The country is packed with glamorous palaces and striking cathedrals, but a particular one you simply have to visit is the Prince’s Palace of Monaco (Monaco-Ville).
+This is where the Prince of Monaco resides, and the architecture is worth admiring.

-Take a watch through this awesome video below, and read through this article on 9 Best Things To Do in Monaco for more information on this exotic destination!
+Watch this awesome video below, and read through this article on the Best Things To Do in Monaco for more information on this exotic destination!

 2) Get High up at Les Baux de Provence